yoananaydenova/Game-of-Life/README.md

 # Game-of-Life

-This is an implementation of Conway's Game of Life.
+This is a Java implementation of Conway's game of life.
+Tests have been created for the GameOfLife class.

 Rules of the game:
 1. Any live cell with two or three live neighbours survives.